WinterAxis/ESV-MD-Bible/The_Bible_esv/58_Hebrews/Heb_1.md

 And to which of the angels has he ever said, "Sit at my right hand until I make your enemies a footstool for your feet"?

 ###### 14
-Are they not all ministering spirits sent out to serve for the sake of those who are to inherit salvation? ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Are they not all ministering spirits sent out to serve for the sake of those who are to inherit salvation?

 ***